Saim-Hassan786/new-practice/README.md

-# new-practice
-New creation of a repo for practice
+# I am ready for this Adventure of Artificial Intelligence Exploration